avet/ida-avet-scripts/README.md

 ida-brk-comment.py
 ==================

-This plugin lets you manage comments for breakpoints (F2 in debugger module) - this can be helpful during larger dynamic analysis which more than few breakpoint inserted especially if you collaborate on single disassembly with others.
+This plugin lets you manage comments for breakpoints (F2 in debugger module).
+It can be helpful during larger dynamic analysis whit more than few breakpoint inserted, especially if you collaborate on single disassembly with others.

 bios-make-ep.py
 ===============

 This script is obsolete if you are using recent version of IDA.
-Before introduction of BIOS loader in IDA this script helps to correctly relocate BIOS image file in IDA memory to allow disassembly.
-It later searches for JMP instruction at reset vector and adds entry point named BIOS_Entry.
-Please note that the JMP instruction assumption is not valid for all BIOSes since some begin with VBINVD instruction at FFFF:FFF0.
+This script helps to correctly relocate BIOS image file in IDA virtual memory to allow proper disassembly.
+Next it searches for JMP instruction at reset vector address and adds entry point named BIOS_Entry.
+Please note that the JMP instruction assumption is not valid for all BIOSes since some BIOSes begin with VBINVD instruction at FFFF:FFF0 for example.